roppa/tdd-fundamentals/README.md

 We can also use Jest to check our code coverage using the `coverage` flag: `jest --coverage`.
 Looking good!
 Lets now start working on implementing a grid for the game.

+## DOM

+Jest comes with a **mock** DOM environment, `jsdom`, which simulates the DOM as if you were in the browser!
+Again, this is one of the great things about Jest - it covers a lot of bases.

+## Example of TDD

+We're going to start with the Game of Life algorithm and build it using TDD.

 ### Game algorithm

-So, starting small or not at all, lets start with our algorithm.
-We see that we need 2 parameters, whether a cell is alive or dead, and a number of neighbours.
+So, starting small or not at all, we see that we need 2 parameters, whether a cell is alive or dead, and a number of neighbours.

 There is one condition that isn't explicitly declared - a dead cell with no neighbours.
-Lets create our first test:
+Lets take this for our first test:

 ```js
 describe("game of life", () => {